Zhutn/X-LDRshiny/README.md

 library(shiny)
 runApp()
 ~~~
-Normally for most of the users working with Windows/MacOS/Unbuntu etc., there should be a window or browser tab pops up, X-LD is then ready for the analysis.
-For some of the linux OS without displays, LAN remote access can be used for the X-LD Shiny.
+Normally for most of the users working with **Windows/MacOS/Unbuntu etc.**, there should be a window or browser tab pops up, X-LD is then ready for the analysis.
+For some of the **linux OS without displays**, LAN remote access can be used for the X-LD Shiny.
 ~~~
 # This is an R console